 To complete the packaging process in the Mendix Developer Portal, follow these steps:

 - Close the Adobe PhoneGap Build tab and go back to the original Mendix Developer Platform tab.

 - Click Restart build job to restart the packaging process.
-You will be presented with a page showing the build status of your apps titled Building Mobile App Store Packages.
+You will be presented with a page showing the build status of your apps titled Building Mobile Packages.
 It will display the status of Building while PhoneGap Build is processing your app.
 Once ready, it will display the status of Done, and a button will be available to start the download of your iOS package.

 - When the build process is done, click Download iOS package and save the package (the .ipa file) to your computer.